Targeting 'Medicare For All' Proposals, Trump Lays Out His Vision For Medicare

 The executive order he signed had previously been titled "Protecting Medicare from Socialist Destruction" on the White House schedule, but has since been renamed, "Protecting and Improving Medicare for Our Nation's Seniors."

-"In my campaign for president, I made you a sacred pledge that I would strengthen, protect and defend Medicare for all of our senior citizens," President Trump told the audience of retirees.
+"In my campaign for president, I made you a sacred pledge that I would strengthen, protect and defend Medicare for all of our senior citizens," President Trump told the audience.
 "Today I'll sign a very historic executive order that does exactly that — we are making your Medicare even better, and ... it will never be taken away from you, we're not letting anyone get close."

 The order is intended, in part, to shore up Medicare Advantage, an alternative to traditional Medicare that's administered by private insurers.
 That program has been growing in popularity, and this year, premiums are down and plan choices are up.

-According to administration officials, the executive order directs the Department of Health and Human Services to take action to improve several aspects of Medicare, including expanding plan options for seniors, encouraging innovative plan designs, and improving the enrollment process to make it easier for seniors to choose plans.
+The executive order directs the Department of Health and Human Services to develop proposals to improve several aspects of Medicare, including expanding plan options for seniors, encouraging innovative plan designs and payment models, and improving the enrollment process to make it easier for seniors to choose plans.

-The order also appears to include a grab bag of proposals, including removing "unnecessary regulations that get in between patients and their doctors," new online tools to help people choose their Medicare plans, quicker access to "breakthrough treatments," and better access to medical information, according to Seema Verma, the administrator of the Centers for Medicare and Medicaid Services, who spoke to reporters in a briefing call Thursday.
+The order includes a grab bag of proposals, including removing regulations "that create inefficiencies or otherwise undermine patient outcomes," combating waste, fraud, and abuse in the program, and streamlining access to "innovative products" like new treatments and medical devices.

+The president outlined very little specific policy in his speech in Florida.
+Instead, he attacked Democratic rivals and portrayed their proposals as threatening to seniors.

 President Trump came into office promising to dismantle the Affordable Care Act, and replace it with something better.
 Those efforts failed, and the administration has struggled to get substantive policy changes on health care.

-On Thursday, the administration emphasized a number of its recent health care policy moves.
+On Thursday, administration officials emphasized a number of its recent health care policy moves.

-"[Trump's] vision for a healthier America is much wider than a narrow focus on the Affordable Care Act," said Joe Grogan, director of the White House Domestic Policy Council.
+"[Trump's] vision for a healthier America is much wider than a narrow focus on the Affordable Care Act," said Joe Grogan, director of the White House Domestic Policy Council at a press briefing earlier.

-Secretary of Health And Human Services, Alex Azar, said this was "the most comprehensive vision for health care that I can recall any president putting forth."
+Secretary of Health And Human Services, Alex Azar, said at that briefing that this was "the most comprehensive vision for health care that I can recall any president putting forth."

 He highlighted a range of actions the administration has taken, from a push on price transparency in health care, to a plan to end the HIV epidemic, to more generic drug approvals.
 Azar described these things as part of a framework to make health care more affordable, deliver better value, and tackle "impassable health challenges."